Charm the Snake

 "Charm the Snake" is a song written and recorded by American singer-songwriter Christopher Cross.
 It was co-written by the producer Michael Omartian.
-It was released in October 1985 as the lead single and second song from his third album, Every Turn of the World.
+It was released on October 14, 1985 as the lead single and second song from his third album, Every Turn of the World.
 The single peaked at No. 68 on the Billboard Hot 100 and spent five weeks on the chart.
 It was the only track from the album to appear on the Billboard Hot 100 and also his final entry on that listing.

+Critical reception

+Billboard described "Charm the Snake" as a "return of a consistent adult contemporary star," noting it has a grittier dance-oriented rock style than expected.
+The magazine also said that Cross' smooth tenor voice softens lyrics that are otherwise cynical.

 Music video

 "Charm the Snake" received a music video that was directed by David Fincher and produced by Carol Stewart.
 The video was recorded at the Willow Springs International Motorsports Park.
-Cross had experience in Formula Super Vee car for a couple of years and planned to go professional.
-In the music video, Cross drove a Formula Atlantic instead of a Super Vee, because he felt that the larger tires found on Formula Atlantic cars made them look more appealing.
+According to Billboard magazine, Cross had experience in a Formula Super Vee car for a couple of years and planned to go professional.
+In the music video, Cross drove a Formula Atlantic instead of a Super Vee because he felt that the larger tires found on Formula Atlantic cars looked more appealing.